-Fakultät für Physik und Astronomie
+Fakultät für Physik und Astronomie at the Uni Würzburg

 - Am Hubland, Campus Süd

 - 97074 Würzburg

 Students' assessments on undergraduate, presence-learning-courses

 Further information provided by the department